qaz670756/MMCD/README.md

 bash reproduce.sh
 ```

+More information about the compared methods can be found in [AwesomeChangeDetection](https://google.com).

 <a name="training"></a>
 ### Training
 To train your own multimodal change detection model, follow the instructions in the Training documentation.